-Here’s a dessert that’ll have you wanting seconds (and thirds!): Irish Apple Crisp
+This Irish Apple Crisp is a dessert that’ll have you wanting seconds (and thirds!)

 The result is a beautiful, sweet apple crisp with a lovely, crusty crumble baked on top.

-We topped our servings with freshly whipped cream and a drizzle of caramel, just to be extra decadent.
-And my Irish guy… he gave this dessert his Irish stamp of approval!
+We top our servings of Irish Apple Crisp with freshly whipped cream and a drizzle of caramel, just to be extra decadent.
+And my Irish guy… he gives this dessert his Irish stamp of approval!
+I do too.
+Enjoy!

 Irish Apple Crisp